manavdesai/Python_spring2017/Final/README.md

 Using the dataset of this cricket league, I have performed analysis and asnwered various questions that may be helpful in future for the prediction or to determine the consistency of a player, team or a match.

-This data contains the facts across all 8 seasons (2008 - 2016).
+This data contains the facts across all 8 seasons (2008 - 2016) and all the analysis are for the records over the season.

 To support this, I have presented the data in terms of different graphs to better visualize the flow and existence of the data.